Certification of Notarized Signature

 The certification or authentication of a document is extremely important because it allows for notarized documents to be recorded.
 The recordation of a document gives constructive notice to the world that a specific event, transaction or statement was memorialized by the document.
 Many jurisdictions or document recipients require certification and authentication.
 In addition, a certified or authenticated document allows a document to be read into evidence.
 In today’s litigious society, the ability of certain documents to be read into evidence can be crucial for the testimony of any plaintiff or defendant.

-New York Mobile Notary Service offers the fastest possible turnaround (24 hours) for documents which need to be authenticated or certified.
-Our on staff notary public’s signatures, can be authenticated and certified in the following counties:
+New York Mobile Notary Service offers the fastest possible turnaround for documents which need to be authenticated or certified.
+Our on staff notary public's signatures can be authenticated and certified in the county clerks' offices throughout New York.

 Please view the specific statutes below of the Notary Public License Law, Executive Law 132 and 133, which details Certificates of Official Character.

 §132.
 Certificates of official character of notaries public.

 The Secretary of State or the county clerk of the county in which the commission of a notary public is filed may certify to the official character of such notary public and any notary public may file his autograph signature and a certificate of official character in the office of any county clerk of any county in the State and in any register’s office in any county having a register and thereafter such county clerk may certify as to the official character of such notary public.